RaidenCorporation/Klip/README.md

 # 🪨 Klip™ (formerly RockZ™) - The Fun and Best Free Anti-stress Game
 🪨 Klip™ (formerly RockZ™) is a fun, anti stress and lightweight game.
 Feeling stressed?
-Download RockZ™ for Android and start picking, flinging, throwing, and smashing rocks in RockZ™!
+Download RockZ™ for Android and start smashing rocks to make shards to farm coins in RockZ™!

 >  **Android only APK.**